Haas VF-22: Development

 Haas did not develop its previous car in 2021 and instead focused on the VF-22 during the whole 2021 championship due to a regulation change.
 For a seventh consecutive year, Haas selected a Ferrari engine for its car.
 On 4 February, the VF-22 became the first 2022 car to be revealed.

 Livery

 The car was revealed and initially tested in a livery similar to the previous season's VF-21, with the title sponsorship from Russian company Uralkali and designs across the car, particularly on the front wing, resembling the Russian flag.
 Following the 2022 Russian invasion of Ukraine on 24 February, Haas removed the Uralkali branding from their car and website.
 The final day of the first pre-season test on 25 February was run with the car carrying a modified black-and-white livery.
 The sponsorship was later terminated along with Mazepin's contract on 5 March.
-An updated livery with the color red replacing the Russian flag stripe, was used during the second test in Bahrain.
+An updated livery with the colour red replacing the Russian flag stripe, was used during the second test in Bahrain.